Online Community of Zenith Builders and Flyers

 Looks like I may not be out of luck with the Swift 0.5-4.5v/100 psi sensor!
 I knew it could be configured as a custom sensor using the XTreme's "USER" menu, but thought it would be too big a hassle to plumb-in an analog oil pressure gauge to determine the ADC values to program the XTreme.

 THEN, I remembered someone had given me a small aluminum manifold with multiple 1/8 NPT ports.
-I can screw the sensor into one of the ports, screw my leak-down compression tester with regulator into another port, and plug the other ports.
+I can screw the sensor into one of the ports, screw my leak-down compression tester with regulator into another port, and plugged the other ports.
 Then, leaving the sensor's harness connected to the RDAC XF and EMS, I can determine the ADC values on the EMS to calibrate the sensor to the EMS.

 For those not familiar with MGL, if you use a sender that is not pre-set in the set-up menus, the XTreme EMS can be calibrated to display the results of almost any type of custom sender - pressure, fuel level, etc. During the set-up, you simply input the signal and an arbitrary number is generated - an "ADC" - and you can then define what number you want displayed with that value.
 Once 2 or more ADC values are defined, the EMS will then compute a curve so it can display any intermediate value between the ADC points, too.